cspotz/RAMSES_Bi-Poisson/postprocess/postprocess.md

 # Postprocess RAMSES outputs

-Here I store some snipet of code that I have found useful in the past:
+Here I store some snipets of code that I have found useful in the past:

 ## Loops in batch
 Here is an example of loops in batch: